joelhawksley/identity/components/slides.md

 end
 ```

-^ In addition, we'll need to define an initialize method on our component.
+^ Next, we'll need to define an initialize method on our component.

 ^ We'll let pull_request be nil, as not all issues have pull requests.